Kinggerm/GetOrganelle/README.md

 ## Recipes

+Please refer to the [GetOrganelle FAQ](https://github.com/Kinggerm/GetOrganelle/wiki/FAQ) to fine-tune the arguments, especially concerning [word size](https://github.com/Kinggerm/GetOrganelle/wiki/FAQ#what-is-a-good-word-size-value), [memory](https://github.com/Kinggerm/GetOrganelle/wiki/FAQ#memoryerror), and [clock time](https://github.com/Kinggerm/GetOrganelle/wiki/FAQ#how-to-speed-up-getorganelle-runs).

+### _From Reads_

+* **Embryophyta**

-To assembly Embryophyta plant plastome (e.g. using 2G raw data of 150 bp paired reads), typically I use:
+    To assembly Embryophyta plant plastid genome (plastome), e.g. using 2G raw data of 150 bp paired reads, typically I use:

       get_organelle_from_reads.py -1 forward.fq -2 reverse.fq -o plastome_output -R 15 -k 21,45,65,85,105 -F embplant_pt

     or in a draft way:

       get_organelle_from_reads.py -1 forward.fq -2 reverse.fq -o plastome_output --fast -k 21,65,105 -w 0.68 -F embplant_pt

     or in a slow and memory-economic way:

       get_organelle_from_reads.py -1 forward.fq -2 reverse.fq -o plastome_output -R 30 -k 21,45,65,85,105  -F embplant_pt --memory-save

-To assembly Embryophyta plant mitochondria (usually you need more than 5G raw data):
+    To assembly Embryophyta plant mitochondria genome (mitogenome), usually you need more than 5G raw data:

-    get_organelle_from_reads.py -1 forward.fq -2 reverse.fq -o mitochondria_output -R 50 -k 21,45,65,85,105 -P 1000000 -F embplant_mt
+      get_organelle_from_reads.py -1 forward.fq -2 reverse.fq -o mitochondria_output -R 20 -k 21,45,65,85,105 -P 1000000 -F embplant_mt
       # 1. please use the FASTG file as the final output for downstream manual processing. until further updates, the FASTA output of plant mitochondria genome of numerous repeats may be error-prone
-    # 2. embplant_mt mode was not tested in the GetOrganelle paper due to the complexity of plant mitogenomes and the defects of short reads
+      # 2. embplant_mt mode was not tested in the GetOrganelle paper due to the complexity of plant mitogenomes and the defects of short reads.
+So there is room for improvement in the argument choices.

     To assembly Embryophyta plant nuclear ribosomal RNA (18S-ITS1-5.8S-ITS2-26S):

       get_organelle_from_reads.py -1 forward.fq -2 reverse.fq -o nr_output -R 10 -k 35,85,115 -F embplant_nr
+      # Please also take a look at this FAQ https://github.com/Kinggerm/GetOrganelle/wiki/FAQ#why-does-getorganelle-generate-a-circular-genome-or-not-for-embplant_nrfungus_nr

+* **Non-embryophyte**

+    Non embryophyte plastomes and mitogenomes can be divergent from the embryophyte.
+We have not explored it very much.
+But many users have successfully assemble them using GetOrganelle using the default database or a [customized database](https://github.com/Kinggerm/GetOrganelle/wiki/FAQ#how-to-assemble-a-target-organelle-genome-using-my-own-reference).

+    There is a built-in `other_pt` mode and prepared default database for the non embryophyte plastomes.
+I would start with `-F other_pt` and similar options as in the `embplant_pt` part.
+However, there is no such built-in mode for non embryophyte mitogenomes.
+So besides using similar options as in the `embplant_mt` part, I would make a pair of customized seed database and label database, then use them to run GetOrganelle following [the guidance here](https://github.com/Kinggerm/GetOrganelle/wiki/FAQ#how-to-assemble-a-target-organelle-genome-using-my-own-reference).

+* **Fungus**

-To assembly fungus mitochondria:
+    To assembly fungus mitochondria genome:

       get_organelle_from_reads.py -1 forward.fq -2 reverse.fq -R 10 -k 21,45,65,85,105 -F fungus_mt -o fungus_mt_out
       # if you fail with the default database, use your own seed database and label database with "-s" and "--genes"

     To assembly fungus nuclear ribosomal RNA (18S-ITS1-5.8S-ITS2-28S):

       get_organelle_from_reads.py -1 forward.fq -2 reverse.fq -R 10 -k 21,45,65,85,105 -F fungus_nr -o fungus_nr_out
       # if you fail with the default database, use your own seed database and label database with "-s" and "--genes"
+      # Please also take a look at this FAQ https://github.com/Kinggerm/GetOrganelle/wiki/FAQ#why-does-getorganelle-generate-a-circular-genome-or-not-for-embplant_nrfungus_nr

+* **Animal**

     To assembly animal mitochondria:

       get_organelle_from_reads.py -1 forward.fq -2 reverse.fq -R 10 -k 21,45,65,85,105 -F animal_mt -o animal_mt_out
       # if you fail with the default database, rerun it using your own seed database (or the output of a first GetOrganelle run) and label database with "-s" and "--genes"

+    Animal nuclear ribosomal RNA will be available in the future.
+[Issue136](https://github.com/Kinggerm/GetOrganelle/issues/136) is the place to follow.

+### _From Assembly Graph_

+There are as many available organelle types as the `From Reads` section (see more by `get_organelle_from_assembly.py -h`), but the simplest usage is not that different.
+Here is an example to extract the plastid genome from an existing assembly graph (`*.fastg`/`*.gfa`; e.g. from long-read sequencing assemblies):

+    get_organelle_from_assembly.py -F embplant_pt -g ONT_assembly_graph.gfa

+### _Arguments_

 See a brief illustrations of those arguments by typing in:

     get_organelle_from_reads.py -h

 or see the detailed illustrations:

     get_organelle_from_reads.py --help

-To extract the plastid genome from an existing assembly graph (`*.fastg`/`*.gfa`; e.g. from long-read sequencing assemblies):

-    get_organelle_from_assembly.py -F embplant_pt -g ONT_assembly_graph.gfa
+The same brief `-h` and verbose `--help` menu can be find for `get_organelle_from_assembly.py`.

+You may also find a summary of above information [here at Usage](https://github.com/Kinggerm/GetOrganelle/wiki/Usage).

 ## Contact